docsforadobe/after-effects-plugin-guide/docs/intro/sample-projects.rst

 When compiling the plug-ins, if you see a link error such as:

-“Cannot open file “[MediaCore plug-ins path]\plugin.prm”, make sure to launch Visual Studio in administrator mode.
-In your Visual Studio installation, right-click devenv.exe, Properties > Compatibility > Privilege Level, click “Run this program as an administrator”.
+"Cannot open file "[MediaCore plug-ins path]\plugin.prm", make sure to launch Visual Studio in administrator mode.
+In your Visual Studio installation, right-click devenv.exe, Properties > Compatibility > Privilege Level, click "Run this program as an administrator".